 - a recipient receives too many emails;

-- content is not relevant to the recipient’s expectations;
+- content is not relevant to the recipient’s expectations.

-Spam traps fall into two categories:
+Spam traps fall into three categories:

-2. Pristine traps.
+- Pristine spam traps.
 These are email addresses that are set up by anti-spam organizations and ISPs with the only purpose to determine spammers.
 They have never been used to sign up to an email list.
 Pristine traps most commonly get on mailing lists when senders purchase, rent, or harvest addresses.

 What You Need to Know about Spam Traps

 Read this 12-page whitepaper to learn about deliverability issues caused by spam traps

-How to Know If I’m Blacklisted?
+How to Check If IP is Blacklisted?

-You can visit the sites of the most popular blacklists such as Spamhaus, SURBL, SORBS, Invaluement, and SpamCop and look for your IP or domain listing there.
+You can visit the sites of the most popular blacklists such as Spamhaus, SURBL, SORBS, Invaluement, and SpamCop and manually look for your IP or domain listing there.

-You will see where your IP is listed and receive the direct links to the blacklists’ websites to find more information about your IP listing and the de-listing process.
+To save time, you can run an IP blacklist check with GlockApps IP Uptime Monitor.
+You will be able to add your sender’s IP address and have it scanned against more than 70 largest blacklists automatically on a regular basis.
+This way, you will find out about blacklisting before it becomes a problem.
+You will see where your IP is listed and receive direct links to the blacklists’ websites to find more information about your IP listing and the de-listing process.

 If your deliverability is impacted by the blacklisted IP or domain, you will most likely receive a bounce email notification.
 The bounce error description will tell that your email was rejected because of an IP or domain listed on a blacklist.

 In most cases, the bounce message includes the name or URL of the blacklist.
 An example of this type of message is

-“Message rejected due to IP [0.0.0.0] listed on RBL [X]”
+Message rejected due to IP [0.0.0.0] listed on RBL [X]”

-If you don’t receive bounce emails because your sending IP or domain is blacklisted and the GlockApps delivery report shows a high inbox rate, then blacklists are not likely to influence your sender reputation.
+If you don’t receive bounce emails because your sending IP or domain is blacklisted and the GlockApps deliverability report shows a high inbox rate, then blacklists are not likely to influence your sender reputation.
 In the opposite case, blacklisting issues should be addressed.